 \section{Quantum Techniques}

 This section introduces quantum computing techniques that may be useful in solving classical software engineering problems.
-These techniques are categorized into quantum search, optimization, machine learning, and annealing-based methods that have been explored or proposed in recent work.
+These techniques are categorized into methods based on quantum search, optimization, machine learning, and annealing that have been explored or proposed in recent work.
 Table~\ref{tab:quantum-techniques-summary} summarizes the main classes of quantum techniques, along with representative algorithms and their hardware requirements.
 We then briefly review each category in the remainder of this section.
 While this section focuses on the technical principles of quantum methods, we also briefly mention key software engineering applications for each technique.
 Detailed task-specific use cases are discussed in Section~\ref{sec:applications}.